Can VLMs Reason Robustly? A Neuro-Symbolic Investigation: : Decoupling Perception from Reasoning : decoupling perception and reasoning

 \subsection{Phase I: VLM-based Concept Recognition}

 Leveraging recent advances in visual recognition capabilities of VLMs~\citep{cooper2025rethinking, al2024scaling}, we directly prompt a VLM to identify object concepts in an image.
 For each task, we design a specific prompt instructing the VLM to recognize relevant object concepts (\eg, digits, colors, shapes).
 Taking this prompt and the image as input, the VLM then generates recognition results.
 To further improve output consistency and facilitate result extraction, we employ in-context learning by incorporating few-shot examples in the prompt.
-Prompts for each task are provided in Appendix \ref{app:prompt}.
-For instance, on the MNAdd task, the VLM takes as input the few-shot examples, an image, and a prompt—\textit{``Image description: The image shows two rows of handwritten digits.
+On the MNAdd task, for instance, the VLM takes as input the few-shot examples, an image, and a prompt—\textit{``Image description: The image shows two rows of handwritten digits.
 Each row represents a multi-digit number.\textbackslash nQuery: What are the two numbers?''}, and generates a response such as \textit{``Answer: 640, 280''}.
+Prompts for the other tasks are provided in Appendix~\ref{app:prompt}.